debaghtk/OpsForDevs/Origin.md

+# The Origin and Evolution of DevOps

+## Life Before DevOps: The "Wall of Confusion"

+Before the advent of DevOps, software development and IT operations were often siloed, leading to what was commonly referred to as the "Wall of Confusion" or "Throwing Over the Wall" syndrome:

+1. **Separate Teams**: Development and Operations teams worked in isolation, often with conflicting goals.
+   - Developers focused on rapid feature delivery and change.
+   - Operations prioritized stability and resisted frequent changes.

+2. **Handover Process**: Once developers completed a feature or release, they would "throw it over the wall" to operations for deployment.
+   - This often resulted in deployment issues due to differences between development and production environments.

+3. **Blame Culture**: When problems arose, each team would often blame the other.
+   - Developers: "It works on my machine!"
+   - Operations: "Your code is breaking our systems!"

+4. **Inefficient Communication**: The lack of collaboration led to miscommunication and inefficiencies.
+   - Operations teams weren't involved in the development process, leading to applications that were difficult to deploy and maintain.
+   - Developers had little insight into operational challenges and production environments.

+5. **Slow Release Cycles**: The back-and-forth between teams to resolve issues led to prolonged release cycles and delayed time-to-market.

+6. **Manual Processes**: Many operational tasks were manual, leading to human errors and inconsistencies.

+This environment of separation and conflict set the stage for the emergence of DevOps as a solution to bridge the gap between development and operations.

 ## History of DevOps

 DevOps emerged around 2007-2009 as a response to the growing frustration with the traditional separation between software development and IT operations teams.
 Here's an overview of its history and why it came about: